JordiBustos/frontendmentorChallenges/countries/README.md

 - See all countries from the API on the homepage
 - Search for a country using an `input` field
 - Filter countries by region
-- Click on a country to see more detailed information on a separate page
+- Click on a country to see more detailed information on a separate page - TODO
-- Click through to the border countries on the detail page
+- Click through to the border countries on the detail page - TODO
 - Toggle the color scheme between light and dark mode _(optional)_